tiramisu24/presidential_contributions/README.md

 # presidential_contributions
+To start, do the following commands:

+`cd elections`
+`npm install`
+`pip install tornado json re`
-To start it, run `python -m readFiles`.
-This should start a server listening on port 9000.
+`python -m readFiles` This should start a server listening on port 9000.
+`npm start`